pramatias/rustbook/intermediate_step/rustbook74gpt.md

 use it.
 It's all about creating a seamless experience for both the creators and the users of your code.

-So, my friend, embrace the power of pub use!
+So, embrace the power of pub use!
 Re-export those names, make them accessible to others, and let your code shine.
 It's not just about functionality; it's about making life easier for those who interact with your code.
 And who knows, maybe one day, your code will become a widely used library,